Lucky or Unlucky?

 We also know of people, some of them friends or even relations, who are perennially unlucky.
 Their lives consist of one disaster after another.
 Some we may have read about.

-There is the strange case of Tsutomu Yamaguchi who survived the first atomic bomb blast when he was visiting Hiroshima on August 6, 1945 only to experience a second atomic explosion when he returned home to Nagasaki a few days later.
+There is the strange case of Tsutomu Yamaguchi, who survived an atomic bomb blast when he was visiting Hiroshima in 1945 only to experience a second attack when he returned home to Nagasaki a few days later.
 He was 29 at the time.
-He survived and lived to the ripe old age of 93; so perhaps he wasn’t so unlucky after all.1
+He survived and lived to the age of 93; so perhaps he was lucky after all.1

-On the other hand, there are people like Elmer Sherwin who have experienced extraordinary good luck.
+On the other hand there are people like Elmer Sherwin who experience still greater luck.

-And just to show that extreme luck can run in both directions simultaneously, there is the case of Frano Selak, who survived a bus wreck, a train derailment, a couple of car explosions, a plane crash, driving a car off a cliff, and won a million dollars in the Croatian lottery.3
+And just to show that extreme luck can run both ways, there is the instance of Frano Selak who has been in a bus wreck, a train derailment, a couple of car explosions, a plane crash, survived a car that went over a cliff as well as won a million dollars in the Croatian lottery.3

-These extreme cases of individual luck are localized events.
-Some are more global in nature.
+These are extreme cases of individual luck but are localized events.

-For instance, how does one describe an individual whose life at first glance seems perfectly normal, but on closer inspection, is discovered to have quietly created global disaster after global disaster while professing no apparent ill will to either the planet or humans in general?
+What about an individual whose life at first glance seems perfectly normal but on closer inspection has quietly created disaster after disaster on a global scale while professing no apparent ill will to either the planet or humans in general?
 Was it simply the luck of being in the wrong profession at the wrong time, or something else?
-Was he cursed from an early age, or simply born under a bad sign?
-Perhaps, it is a case of global bad luck?

-Thomas Midgley, Jr. was a mechanical engineer and chemist.
+Thomas Midgley was a mechanical engineer and chemist.

 He was born in Pennsylvania in 1889 and began working for General Motors in 1916.